Vijay P. Parashar

 Chair 2010 – 2011, Oral & Maxillofacial Radiology Section, Chair-elect 2009 – 2010, Oral & Maxillofacial Radiology Section and Secretary 2008 – 2009, Oral & Maxillofacial Radiology Section.

 Parashar is currently serving on the ADA Commission on Dental Accreditation (CODA) Oral Radiology Review Committee; ADEA Council of Faculties; National Board Dental Test Construction Committee and is a CODA Site Visitor.

-Awards and Fellowship
+Awards and fellowships

-Parashar has been awarded academic awards and fellowship in the field of Oral and Maxillofacial Radiology and Dentistry, respectively.
+Parashar has been awarded academic awards and fellowship in the field of oral and maxillofacial radiology and dentistry, respectively.

-William H. Rollins Award Oral and Maxillofacial Radiology Award (Awarded year 2012):

-Parashar was awarded William H Rollins Award in 2012.
+He was given the William H Rollins Award in 2012.

-Fellow, Pierre Fauchard Academy, The International Honorary Dental Organization (Awarded 2012):